prashla/RDSA/README.md

 1 Introduction
 --------------
 This software package provides a class of algorithms for simulation optimization using random direction stochastic approximation (RDSA).
-The package is in two part: a matlab part that implements RDSA schemes on two synthetic functions and a traffic simulation part that incorporates RDSA schemes for adaptively tuning the thresholds of a traffic light control (TLC) algorithm.
+The package is in two part: a matlab part that implements RDSA with random and deterministic perturbations schemes on five synthetic functions and a traffic simulation part that incorporates RDSA schemes for adaptively tuning the thresholds of a traffic light control (TLC) algorithm.

 The implementation includes first-order (gradient) as well as second-order (Newton) schemes.
-The RDSA algorithms incorporate both continuous-valued as well as discrete-valued perturbations.
+The RDSA variants with random perturbations incorporate both continuous-valued as well as discrete-valued perturbations.
 The former are chosen to be independent and identically distributed (i.i.d.) symmetric uniformly distributed random variables (r.v.), while the latter are i.i.d., asymmetric Bernoulli r.v.s.
 See [3] for a detailed description.
+While the RDSA variants with deterministic perturbations uses two choices for perturbations - a semi-lexicographic sequence and a perturbation matrix-based sequence.
+See [4] for a detailed description.

 2 Matlab part
 --------------